rynoterblanche/python-web-dev/README.md

 This is a starter repo for python web development that aims to use clean architecture and DDD principles to separate core business logic from implementation details such as data sources and web frameworks.

+This repo aims to use Django and FastAPI as examples of 2 different frameworks that could depend on the same core domain entities & abstractions

 ## The Goal
 Decouple the high level policy that is your business logic from all other details in your system.
 Web frameworks, APIs, UIs, data sources & even cloud platforms are all details that your business logic should not have to depend on.